Chart Color Schemes

 Romaine - Havenview faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 12.2%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are the most common, with 9.1% of residents holding one, followed by postgraduate qualifications (1.7%) and graduate diplomas (1.4%).
-Vocational credentials are prevalent, with 42.7% of residents aged 15+ having them, including advanced diplomas (9.0%) and certificates (33.7%).
-Educational participation is high, with 27.3% of residents currently enrolled in formal education, including primary (10.3%), secondary (8.1%), and tertiary (2.6%) levels.
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 9.1%, followed by postgraduate qualifications (1.7%) and graduate diplomas (1.4%).
+Trade and technical skills are prevalent, with 42.7% of residents aged 15+ holding vocational credentials – advanced diplomas (9.0%) and certificates (33.7%).

-Educational participation is notably high, with 27.3% of residents currently enrolled in formal education.
+Educational participation is high, with 27.3% of residents currently enrolled in formal education.
 This includes 10.3% in primary education, 8.1% in secondary education, and 2.6% pursuing tertiary education.

 Frequently Asked Questions - Education